czue/pegasus-docs/docker.md

 Windows users may also need to install a 3rd-party package to run `make` commands.
 The easiest way to do that is via [these instructions](https://stackoverflow.com/a/57042516/8207).

+Mac users have reported far better performance on Docker using [OrbStack](https://orbstack.dev/), which is a Docker Desktop alternative optimized for performance.

 ## Getting Started

 First set up your Pegasus project with Docker enabled and using Postgres as a database